AICONSlab/MIRACL/README.md

 The "Atlases" folder contains templates, annotations, histology, ontology graph info & LUT/label description of the Allen reference atlas (ARA)

-The "Data" folder contains test data with example inputs and ouputs for the registration and segmentation moduels
+The "Data" folder contains test data with example inputs and outputs for the registration and segmentation moduels

 for a detailed description & input parameters please check the respective wiki of each module